kubernetes/sig-release/release-team/role-handbooks/test-infra/README.md

 We only add additional merge requirements for PRs to these two branches for code freeze:
 - PRs must be in the GitHub milestone for the current release (e.g. `v1.14`).
-- PRs must have the `priority/critical-urgent` label.

 Milestone requirements are configured by adding `milestone: foo` to a query config.

-The label requirement is configured by adding `priority/critical-urgent` to the list specified by the `labels` field.

 ```yaml
   - repos: